panique/huge/README.md

 # Sexy simple PHP Login #

-Always find the latest version, a documention and other stuff on the project's home page: http://www.php-login.net
+Always find the latest version, a documentation and other stuff on the project website: http://www.php-login.net

 *A sexy, clean, stylish, non-nerdy, well documented, object-oriented, totally free and reduced to the max PHP login script*